rcgsheffield/sheffield_hpc/bessemer/software/apps/NetLogo.rst

 Testing
 ^^^^^^^

-Testing has been conducted by running an interactive session and running ``models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo`` example and by running the batch job using the BehaviorSpace methodology.
+Testing has been conducted by running an interactive session testing the ``./models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo`` example in addition to running the batch job using the BehaviorSpace methodology as above.

 --------